 Chaska is a medium-sized city located in the state of Minnesota.
-With a population of 25,199 people and three constituent neighborhoods, Chaska is the 39th largest community in Minnesota.
+With a population of 28,047 people and six constituent neighborhoods, Chaska is the 34th largest community in Minnesota.

 Also of interest is that Chaska has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Chaska in 2010 was $35,772, which is wealthy relative to Minnesota and the nation.
-This equates to an annual income of $143,088 for a family of four.
-However, Chaska contains both very wealthy and poor people as well.
+The per capita income in Chaska in 2018 was $47,722, which is wealthy relative to Minnesota and the nation.
+This equates to an annual income of $190,888 for a family of four.

+Chaska is a somewhat ethnically-diverse city.
 The people who call Chaska home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chaska residents report their race to be White, followed by Asian.
-Important ancestries of people in Chaska include Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Chaska include German, Irish, Norwegian, English, and French.

 The most common language spoken in Chaska is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and French.